Labour accused of 'bowing to the mob' over Israel arms ban after 'Hamas gunmen hijack food aid trucks'

 The UKLFI director is under no illusion about who is behind the hijacking of food aid trucks.

-"The aid is going in and you have to be extremely naive or willfully ignorant to think Hamas is not doing that," Mr Berke claims, adding: "They are gangsters and I don't think as an organisation which is prepared to murder, rape and kidnap, it's beyond the realms of belief that they would also hijack food and sell it to their own people."
+"The aid is going in and you have to be extremely naive or willfully ignorant to think Hamas is not doing that," Mr Berke said, adding: "They are gangsters and I don't think as an organisation which is prepared to murder, rape and kidnap, it's beyond the realms of belief that they would also hijack food and sell it to their own people."

 Gunman holds up foo aid truck